llm-workflow-engine/llm-workflow-engine/README.md

 * `!session` refreshes your session information.
 This can resolve errors under certain scenarios.
 * `!delete` deletes the current conversation from the webview
 * `!editor` opens the current prompt in the default editor (as defined by the EDITOR environment variable) and allows you to edit it.
 The edited prompt is then sent to ChatGPT.
+* `!history` command shows the list of last 20 conversations

 Command arguments can be passed in the following ways:
 * --debug: enables debug mode (visible browser window)